Installing IVy

 $ . venv/bin/activate

-$ sudo pip3 install z3-solver==X.Y
+$ pip3 install z3-solver==X.Y

 where X.Y is the version.